AaltoSciComp/scicomp-docs/triton/apps/llms.rst

     python your_script.py

-The following Python script uses a HuggingFace model `mistralai/Mistral-7B-Instruct-v0.1` for conversations and instructions.
+The `your_script.py` Python script uses a HuggingFace model `mistralai/Mistral-7B-Instruct-v0.1` for conversations and instructions.

-You can look at the `model card <https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1>`__ for more information about the model.

-Use the following script as the content of ``your_script.py`` in the Slurm script above.

 .. code-block:: python